99cloud/fastasync/docs/introduction.rst

 ===============

 .. sidebar:: Version Requirements
-    :subtitle: Mode version 1.0 runs on
+    :subtitle: FastAsync version 1.0 runs on

     - Python 3.6.2

-Mode requires Python 3.6.2 or later.
+FastAsync requires Python 3.6.2 or later.

-There's currently no plan to port Mode to earlier Python versions, please get in touch if this is something that you want to work on.
+There's currently no plan to port FastAsync to earlier Python versions, please get in touch if this is something that you want to work on.